Sukimasuki

-(スキマスキ, Sukimasuki) is a Japanese coming-of-age manga series written and illustrated by Yumi Unita.
+(スキマスキ, Sukimasuki) is a Japanese manga series written and illustrated by Yumi Unita.
 It was serialized in Shogakukan's seinen manga magazine Monthly Ikki from November 2001 to April 2003, and its ten chapters were published in a single tankōbon volume in July 2003.
-It was adapted into a live action film that premiered in February 2015.
+A live-action film adaptation premiered in February 2015.

+Synopsis

+Hisaku is a college student who enjoys peeking through cracks to see what is on the other side.
+One day, he realizes that he can see into Fumio's room, the girl who lives next door, through the curtains in his own room.
+However, he is unaware that she is also looking into his room through the curtains.